-The body-stabilized Boeing 702, announced in October 1995 by Hughes Electronics Corp., is a giant in size, performance and cost efficiency.
+The body-stabilized Boeing 702 was announced in October 1995 by Hughes Electronics Corp.
 Evolved from the popular, proven 601 and 601HP (high-power) spacecraft, the Boeing 702 is the world leader in capacity, performance and cost efficiency.

 The first 702 satellite was launched in 1999.
 The satellite could carry more than 100 high-power transponders and deliver any communications frequencies that customers requested.